Flight-Free-UK/flight_free_uk_website/source/posts/the-great-british-holiday-1.html.markdown

 Nevertheless, it’s unavoidable that we need to address our obsession with foreign holidays.
 Flying on multiple weekend breaks per year, plus that one big holiday, or sometimes two, feeds our ever-expanding aviation industry in a way that is a disaster for the environment.
 Travelling so far and so fast uses a hell of a lot of fossil fuel, and even if you take other steps to be environmentally-friendly, one flight can completely wipe out other savings.

 So while the aim of this campaign is not to herald the end of foreign travel, it does mean doing less of something.
 It means not jetting off every other weekend for another city break.
 It means not taking domestic flights.
 It means reassessing our ‘must have everything now’ lifestyles, being content with where we are, not equating holidays or travel with flying.
 It means one big holiday per year, near or far, journeying by train or bus or boat, where the journey itself is part of the holiday.
-It means spending the rest of the time exploring the treasures we have here in the UK.
+It means rediscovering the wonder of the UK.

 ![](/images/uploads/fish_n_chips.jpg)